 Another typical situation

 What I read in the book was about getting the children dressed in the morning.
-Luísa knows well how to get dressed on her own, but she wants me to get her dressed.
+Luísa knows well how to get dressed on her own, but she wants me to get her dressed for school.
+Since I was in a hurry as I had promised to decorate the classroom bulletin board at school, I did that.

 I had asked her several times before for her to get dressed, but she refused it and to makes us ready I simply indulged and kept doing it for her.
 I now wonder what tone and expression I had used previously to ask her to get dressed…